davified/refactoring-exercise/refactoring-exercise.md

 ## IDE configuration

 Run `bin/configure_venv_locally.sh`.
 This will create a virtual environment directory (named `.venv-local`) on your computer (the host).
 Next, configure your IDE to use `.venv-local/bin/python` as the Python interpreter.
+Here are the instructions on how to do that in [VS Code](https://code.visualstudio.com/docs/python/environments) and [PyCharm](https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html).